-Right away you should see a list of the nutrients you’re tracking.
+You should immediately see a list of the nutrients you’re tracking.

-This setting is another default that needs to be updated, especially for keto and this workaround specifically.
+This setting is another default that needs to be updated, especially for keto and for this specific workaround.

 Your nutrient goals should mirror the ones you see in the image above.